How to Install Arch Linux with LUKS

 HOOKS=(base systemd autodetect microcode modconf kms keyboard keymap consolefont block sd-encrypt filesystems fsck)

-That is, we need to either add the systemd and the sd-encrypt (systemd-encrypt) hooks or the udev and the encrypt hooks on the HOOKS array.
+That is, we need to add the systemd and the sd-encrypt (systemd-encrypt) hooks in the HOOKS array.

-On Arch Linux you also have to specify the keymap in use by editing the /etc/vconsole.conf file:
+Arch Linux also requires you to specify the keymap in use by editing the /etc/vconsole.conf file:

 KEYMAP=us